Aminophylline: Pharmacology

 Aminophylline causes bronchodilation, diuresis†, central nervous system and cardiac stimulation, and gastric acid secretion by blocking phosphodiesterase which increases tissue concentrations of cyclic adenosine monophosphate (cAMP) which in turn promotes catecholamine stimulation of lipolysis, glycogenolysis, and gluconeogenesis, and induces release of epinephrine from adrenal medulla cells.

-†Note that diuresis is caused by an increase in cAMP which acts in the CNS to inhibit the release of antidiuretic hormone (arginine-vasopressin).
+†Diuresis is caused by an increase in cAMP which acts in the CNS to inhibit the release of antidiuretic hormone (arginine-vasopressin).

 Adenosine is an endogenous extracellular messenger that can regulate myocardial oxygen needs.
 It acts through cellular surface receptors which effect intracellular signalling pathways to increase coronary artery blood flow, slow heart rate, block atrioventricular node conduction, suppress cardiac automaticity, and decrease β-adrenergic effects on contractility.
 Adenosine also antagonizes chronotropic and ionotropic effects of circulating catecholamines.
-Overall, adenosine decreases the heart’s rate and force of contraction, which increases blood supply to the cardiac muscle.
+Overall, adenosine decreases the heart's rate and force of contraction, which increases blood supply to the cardiac muscle.
 Given specific circumstances this mechanism (which is intended to protect the heart) may cause atropine-resistant refractory bradyasystole.
 Adenosine's effects are concentration-dependent.
-Adenosine’s receptors are competitively antagonized by methylxanthines such as aminophylline.
+Adenosine's receptors are competitively antagonized by methylxanthines such as aminophylline.
 Aminophylline competitively antagonizes the cardiac actions of adenosine at the cell surface receptors.
 Thus, it increases heart rate and contractility.